learningequality/velox/docs/test-results.md

 ## Overview

-As Velox uses 3rd party library [Locust](https://locust.io/) to do the actual load testing of a runnning Kolibri server instance, it is also conveniently using its test results output.
+As Velox uses 3rd party library [Locust](https://locust.io/) to do the actual load testing of a running Kolibri server instance, it is also conveniently using its test results output.

 ## Results